papaj2139/FileExaminer/README.md

 - Specify maximum depth for custom scans.
 - Option to include hidden files and folders in the scan.
 - Filter files by minimum size and specific file extensions.
-- Output results to a text file.
+- Output results in various formats: plain text, CSV, or JSON.
 - Interactive pause and resume functionality.
-- Memory usage monitoring.
+- Monitor memory usage during scans.
+- Detailed history logging (optional).

 ## Usage